-Alan raises $220 million for its health insurance and healthcare super app – TechCrunch
+Alan raises $220 million for its health insurance and healthcare superapp – TechCrunch

 After that, the company tries to make it easy to manage your health insurance.
 You’ll soon be able to automatically manage sick leaves, change the employee affiliation status, etc. As for employees, the company has always promoted a transparent offering.
 For instance, you should know how much you’re going to pay out of pocket when you see a doctor.
 You can see a map of doctors around you and how much they charge on average.
 This way, there’s no surprise.

 Alan also tries to reimburse you as quickly as possible.
 If it’s a straightforward claim, the startup tries to analyze and categorize your claim as quickly as possible and then issue an instant SEPA transfer.
-75% of claims are reimbursed and available on your bank account in less than an hour.
+Seventy-five percent of claims are reimbursed and available on your bank account in less than an hour.

 These core product features definitely contributes to customer satisfaction.
 But Alan is expanding beyond insurance products with several additional services that should increase retention.
 For instance, you can chat with a doctor, get medical advice for your baby’s health, get a free meditation app subscription, start a telehealth appointment via a partner, talk with someone about your mental health, etc.

-Those services contribute to turning Alan into a super app for your health.
+Those services contribute to turning Alan into a superapp for your health.
 Essentially, as soon as you’re insured by Alan, you become a member and can access all those services without additional charges.

 Eventually, Alan plans to launch a personal care guidance service to help you contact the right healthcare professional based on your health issue.
 In Spain, Alan can already book appointments for you.